ncase/covid-19/words.md

 ## COVID-19 Possibilities, Explained With Playable Simulations

-"The only thing to fear is fear itself" is stupid.
+"The only thing to fear is fear itself" is stupid.[^1]

+[^1]: hello!

 Sure, don't hoard toilet paper.
-But if someone's too scared to think about scary things, and they deny or downplay danger *when it's already here*, then they've got more problems than toilet paper.
+But if someone's so scared to think about scary things, that they deny danger *when it's already here*, then they've got more problems[^2] than toilet paper.

+[^2]: but a snitch ain't one

 The problem's not fear, but how we *use* our fear.
 Taiwan and South Korea *bravely used their fear* (from SARS) to invest in "pandemic insurance", and it paid off in controlling COVID-19!
 Fear gives you energy to deal with present dangers & plan for future dangers – *if* you know how to channel your fear.

 So, we (Marcel & Nicky) have channeled our COVID-19 fears into making these playable simulations – so that *you* can channel *your* fear into gaining a deep, intuitive understanding of:

-* The Last Few Months (epidemiology 101, SIR model, R0 & Rt)
+* **The Last Few Months** (epidemiology 101, SIR model, R0 & Rt)
-* The Next Few Months (lockdowns, contact tracing, masks)
+* **The Next Few Months** (lockdowns, contact tracing, masks)
-* The Next Few Years (vaccines, summers, loss of immunity)
+* **The Next Few Years** (vaccines, summers, loss of immunity)

 Note: We're publishing this on April 30th, 2020.
 Still the early days.
-As humanity learns more about COVID-19, our plans will and *should* change – but we hope this post will address 99% of all future possibilities!
+As humanity learns more about COVID-19, our plans will and *should* change – but we hope this post will address 90%+ of all future possibilities!

 Honestly, some of the possibilities are scary.
 And some are hopeful!
 But preparing for the scary possibilites is what *creates* the hopeful possibilites.
 You don't get to save the prince/ss without facing the dragon.